mixedinteger/mixedinteger.github.io/2025/competition/README.md

 In case participants have any doubts about the implementation of specific rules, they should not hesitate to contact the organizers.

+### Problem Instances

+The test set of problem instances can be found [here](https://www.mixedinteger.org/2025/competition/Initial_problem_set.zip).
+All files are in MPS format.

 ### Final Evaluation Criteria

 The evaluation will be performed by an expert jury of researchers with experience in computational optimization.
 They will judge both paper and code submission on two criteria:

 1. **Computational performance**: We will evaluate the computational performance based on the [primal integral](https://www.sciencedirect.com/science/article/pii/S0167637713001181).
 We test the code on a hidden set of test instances that covers instances with different structure and different sources of difficulty.
 For example, for some instances, it is trivial to find a feasible solution, while for others it can be very challenging to even find one feasible solution.
 2. **Novelty and scope**: How innovative is the approach.
 The minimum requirement for novelty is that the code can’t fully be based on another software.
 For example, running the commercial solver Gurobi with some specific settings is not novel enough.
 However, using Gurobi to solve subproblems (for example some sort of decomposition, linearization, or reduced search) is perfectly fine.